-Student Retention Tracking System Two important needs prompted the development of this system: (a) the need for an accurate and timely analysis of student retention for enrollment planning; and (b) the need to improve our capacity to respond efficiently to Central Office requests for longitudinal retention/attrition data.
+Student Retention Tracking System.
+Two important needs prompted the development of this system: (a) the need for an accurate and timely analysis of student retention for enrollment planning; and (b) the need to improve our capacity to provide appropriate support services/interventions to improve retention, graduation and student college experiences.

-Internal Ad Hoc Requests As an administrative service unit of the College, the Office of Institutional Research and Assessment is committed to responding in an accurate and timely manner to internal requests for data and information.
+Internal Ad Hoc Requests: As an administrative service unit of the College, the Office of Institutional Research and Assessment is committed to responding in an accurate and timely manner to internal requests for data and information.
 This aspect of the work of the office is significant throughout the year since various units are required to complete periodic surveys from external organizations including local, state and federal agencies.
 Also, as need arises, various units will request data and information to meet a particular current need.
-In order to facilitate the management of internal ad hoc requests for data and to anticipate the information needs of the College community, the office has developed a system to document each specific request.
-The system enables IR &A to prioritize its workload based on the urgency of the request and current activities of the office.
-All offices/individuals seeking data and information about the College or a particular unit are asked to email your request to email@example.com.
-Please be very specific with what information is required, (e.g. departments, semesters, and/or student level, etc).
-Please also let us know the approximate time frame in which you need the data.

 Management Information System

 The Office of Institutional Research and Assessment is also responsible for the refinement of the College's information system.
 The ultimate objective however, is to design, implement and modify as necessary, a comprehensive, computerized data base management system to support administrative decision making.
 IR & A works closely with the College's central administration, the Administrative Computer Center, the Registrar and other administrative support units.
 The development of an automated data base management information system has been acknowledged by the College's administration as one of its top priorities.